dijisolanke/confession/README.md

       // navigate("/");
       // window.location.reload();
   ```
-Go to the video element, add prop src and set it to a random video url
+Go to the video element, add prop src and set it to a random video url like so:

   ```sh
       <video